2017 Mt Lemmon Gravel Grinder

 At the beginning of the 20th century, mine owners on Oracle Ridge as well as area residents looking for an easier way to access the cool, high country of the Santa Catalina Mountains, petitioned the government to construct a road to the summit of the range.
 With local mine owners supporting the project, the road to the summit of the Santa Catalinas and the little village of Summerhaven was completed in 1920.
 This steep and winding mountain road was too narrow in places to allow cars to pass, which resulted in a rigidly enforced time schedule for motorists.
 The term "control road" derives from the fact that the direction of traffic was restricted to one-way only, either up or down at alternate times of day, to prevent motorists from having to pass one another on the narrow, steep road.
 This route ends at Mt Lemmon Fire Station near Catalina Highway, and is now referred to as the Mt Lemmon Control Road.

 Along the route, located halfway up the mountain, is the abandoned Oracle Ridge Mine.
 During heavy operations, Forest Service Road 4450, known as the “Haul Road” was constructed to allow easier passage for large trucks to haul ore out of the mine.

-In April 2016, 3 like minded partners came together to create a unique event that would honor the history of their host region and attract the modern day adventurer.
-Thus the Peppersauce Roundup “Adventure Festival” was born.
+In April 2016, three like minded partners came together to create a unique event that would honor the history of their host region and attract the modern day adventurer.
+Thus, the Peppersauce Roundup “Adventure Festival” was born.
 The featured event, the Mt Lemmon Gravel Grinder travels up the historic Oracle Control Road that will take riders past Peppersauce Cave and Oracle Ridge Mine and back down/out via the Haul Road.

 This unique festival is hosted by/at Arizona Zipline Adventures in partnership with American Bunnyhop.